Refugee crisis: Support the Afghan resettlement

 Dating from around the 13th century, the early Bar was probably no more than a simple chain across the road, later replaced by a timber gatehouse also including a prison.
 Badly damaged by the Great Fire of London (1666) a new Temple Bar was built.
 Reputedly designed by Sir Christopher Wren, the imposing Portland stone arch was completed in 1672.
 The new design included niches on either flank of the opening on both sides filled with statues of Queen Anne of Denmark and James I on one side and Charles I and II on the other.

 The Bar has featured in many ceremonies and processions and has many tales to tell.

 "A row of iron spikes, used to display the heads of traitors throughout the 18th century, stood on top the main arch."

 In the 19th century, the Bar was removed to allow easier traffic flow and to make room for the new Royal Courts of Justice.
 It was taken down, brick by brick, each stone was numbered, and it was eventually re-erected at Theobalds Park in Hertfordshire.

-The Temple Bar Trust had been established in 1976 with the intention of returning Temple Bar to the City of London.
-The Trust was established by the late Hugh Wontner GBE CVO, Lord Mayor of the City of London in 1974.
-The Trustees are drawn from members of the City of London together with others involved in the preservation of the nation’s architectural heritage.
-In 1984 the Temple Bar Trust became owner of Temple Bar and permission was granted for the removal of the Bar from Theobalds Park to Paternoster Square, adjacent to St Paul’s Cathedral.
+In 1976 Hugh Wontner, Lord Mayor in 1974, established The Temple Bar Trust with the intention of returning the Bar to the City.
+The Trustees were drawn from members of the City of London together with others involved in the preservation of the nation's architectural heritage, including several livery companies.
+In 1984 the Temple Bar Trust became owner of Temple Bar and permission was granted for the removal of the Bar from Theobalds Park.
+The reconstruction and restoration was completed in 2004 placing Temple Bar back in the City, in Paternoster Square, near to St Paul's Cathedral.